Simeonedef/Galaxy-Image-Gen/training/README.md

 * *cnn_reg*: Regressor baseline #2, uses a CNN to directly compute the score. *CNNRegressor.ipynb* trains a CNN from scratch, *RESNET.ipynb* uses a pre-trained backbone network.

 * *main_regressor*: Contains the best performing XGBoost regressor we trained as well as some feature extraction and exploration notebooks.
+To produce the file to submit to kaggle, run the notebook.
+A file named *res.csv* will be saved to the *main_regressor* directory.